 Students MUST be able to commit to attend each day of the workshop.
 There is no cost to participate in the workshop and lunch is provided daily.

-The application period for 2017 is now open!
+The application period for 2017 is now closed!
 The

 Buffalo.edu News 2011 - UB Hosts Computer Workshop for High School